Tales of international intrigue after Dubai princess's failed escape

 The Indian government has refused to comment, though the Business Standard newspaper, citing government sources, said Prime Minister Narendra Modi himself authorised the secret operation to consolidate the country's strategic interests with Gulf states.

-Elombo, 40, was arrested on Febr 26 on charges of facilitating the illegal entry and exit of the princess in Oman, according to sources close to the case.
+Elombo, 40, was arrested on Feb 26 on charges of facilitating the illegal entry and exit of the princess in Oman, according to sources close to the case.

 He was given a suspended jail sentence and expelled in early April, when he went to visit his family in Luxembourg.